Matin-python/Python-Audio-Processing-Toolkit/README.md

 - Audio playback

-### 3. Voice Processing
+### 3. Fixed-Time Audio Recorder

-Records audio and performs several signal-processing operations, including:
+Records audio for a specified duration, saves it as a WAV file, plays it back, and visualizes:

-- Waveform plotting
+- Waveform
-- Spectrogram generation
+- Spectrogram
-- Fast Fourier Transform (FFT)
+- Frequency Spectrum (FFT)

 ### 4. Real-Time Audio Analyzer